AviatrixSystems/Docs/HowTos/fqdn_faq.rst

   There are two options to work around the issue:
      - Option 1: For non-HTTP/HTTPS traffic, do not use FQDN Whitelist.
 Use Stateful Firewall instead.
      - Option 2: On the Stateful Firewall page, change the base rule to "Allow all" (do not change individual rules).
-This is because the FQDN is executed after Stateful Firewall for non HTTP/HTTPS traffic, therefore even if you specify "Allow all" as base rule, the FQDN whitelist will only permit the rules specified both in Stateful Firewall and FQDN.
+This is because the FQDN is executed after Stateful Firewall for non HTTP/HTTPS traffic, therefore even if you specify "Allow all" as the base rule, the FQDN whitelist will only permit the rules specified both in Stateful Firewall and FQDN.
 FQDN Whitelist has an implicit "DROP ALL" as its last rule.

 Note 2: